ryanrpj/ryanrpj/README.md

 On my free time I like to learn about photography and video editing techniques.
 Used to like video-games, but now I'm more into spending time cycling or just chilling with some good music.
-Yeah, I guess you can call me a boomer, I don't mind.
+Yeah, I guess you can call me a boomer, I don't mind...
 Actually, just don't.
 </div>

 ---